With Dual Diagnosis Treatment

 Learn MoreA Special Touch Inc is a mental health clinic in Willard, North Carolina, located at 5925 Nc Highway 11, 28478.
 A Special Touch Inc offers residential treatment.
 A Special Touch Inc provides behavior modification and activity therapy to children / adolescents.

 Learn MoreCoastal Southeastern United Care is a mental health facility in Shallotte, NC, located at 3640 Express Drive, in the 28470 zip code.
 Coastal Southeastern United Care provides telemedicine/telehealth and outpatient treatment.
-Coastal Southeastern United Care provides psychotropic medication, couples/family therapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and seniors 65 or older.
-Coastal Southeastern United Care also supports transitional age young adults, people with serious mental illness and people with trauma.
-Some other services available at Coastal Southeastern United Care include intensive case management, case management and family psychoeducation.
+Coastal Southeastern United Care provides activity therapy, cognitive behavioral therapy and trauma therapy to adults, seniors 65 or older and young adults.
+Coastal Southeastern United Care also supports people with HIV or AIDS, people requiring dual diagnosis treatment and people with trauma.
+Some other services available at Coastal Southeastern United Care include integrated primary care services, family psychoeducation and supported housing.

 Learn MoreGuardian Care 2 is one of mental health facilities in Jacksonville, North Carolina, located at 510 Crissy Drive, 28540 zip code.
-Guardian Care 2 provides telemedicine/telehealth and residential treatment.
-Guardian Care 2 provides cognitive behavioral therapy and behavior modification to young adults, seniors 65 or older and adults.
-Guardian Care 2 also supports veterans, people with trauma and seniors or older adults.
-Additional services provided at Guardian Care 2 include housing services, case management and supported housing.
+Guardian Care 2 provides residential treatment and telemedicine/telehealth.
+Guardian Care 2 provides behavior modification and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Guardian Care 2 also supports people with trauma, seniors or older adults and people with serious mental illness.
+Additional services provided at Guardian Care 2 include supported employment, supported housing and housing services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.